OceanLabs/slate/source/includes/_docs.md

 We have a global product fulfilment and distribution network to get orders into your customers hands faster.

+When you initially create your Kite account, the product template id's listed in this section are immediately available for you to order from.

+Additional products SKU's are also available from our exclusive suppliers such as Photobox, please do [get in touch](mailto:hello@kite.ly) for further information about getting access to these product ranges.

+Which products you display to your customers within our mobile SDKs and their associated retail prices can be configured within the [products](https://www.kite.ly/dashboard/products) section of the dashboard

 ## The job object

 > Example JSON